 Conclusively, psychosurgery for OCD is considered an effective treatment option for those who have not responded to other forms of treatment.
 Such as medication and cognitive-behavioral therapy.
 However, it is important to note that this is the last resort option.
 And should only be considered after all other options have been exhausted.
 If you or someone you know is struggling with OCD, please reach out to a mental health professional for help.

 For more information and tips you can contact Therapy Mantra.
 Contact us today to learn more about our services.
-You can also book an online counseling and therapy session or download our free Android or iOS app.
+You can also book an online counseling and therapy session or download our free OCD treatment app on Android or iOS.